Robert D Pace

 1 Peter 4:10–11

-(Definition) Ministry is service unto God.
-It’s what Christians do to bless the kingdom of God.
+(Definition) Ministry is service to God; it’s work that builds his kingdom.
 And ministry covers everything from a sound technician to an altar worker.
 It’s not just full-time pastors and evangelists engaged in God’s work; all Christians are called into the ministry!
 I like how Corinthians 12:27 puts it: “Now you are the body of Christ, and each one of you is a part of it.”
-This means everyone here has been anointed by the Holy Spirit for service in God’s Kingdom.
-You may not have a pulpit ministry but the Kingdom of God is much broader than the width of a pulpit!
+Everyone here has been anointed for service in God’s Kingdom.
+You may not have a pulpit ministry but the Kingdom of God is much broader than the width of a pulpit.

 Dear Teacher: Please excuse Lisa for being absent.
 She was sick and I had her shot.